rogueleman/file-utils/README.md

 todo 4 -
-user will choose the characters java -jar file-utils.jar -f "Titlu 2 - Nume autor2.mobi" -swap --searchString " " --replaceWith "-"
+user will choose the characters java -jar file-utils.jar -f "Titlu 2 - Nume autor2.mobi" -swap --findString " " --replaceString "-"
 expected: file will be renamed to "Titlu-2---Nume-autor2.mobi"

 todo 99 - all above in a zip file -